 Instructions

-- In a separate bowl, combine the diced red onion, sliced bell pepper, parsley leaves, cumin, and lemon zest.
-Gently warm the 2 teaspoons of olive oil with the crushed garlic clove in a tiny saucepan for 30-60 seconds until fragrant, then discard the garlic.
-Drizzle this infused oil over the pepper and onion mixture and toss to combine.
+- Pepper–onion salad: in a bowl, combine onion, bell pepper, parsley, cumin, and lemon zest.
+Warm the olive oil with the crushed garlic in a tiny saucepan for 30–60 seconds until fragrant; discard the garlic.
+Drizzle the infused oil over the mixture, add lemon juice and the remaining salt, and toss.

-- Place the baking sheet with the tomatoes under the preheated broiler for about 5 minutes, or until softened and lightly charred at the edges.
+- Broil the tomatoes 3–5 minutes, until softened and lightly charred at the edges.

-- As the tomatoes broil, crack the eggs into a medium bowl.
-Add the tahini paste, smoked paprika, salt, and pepper.
-Use an immersion blender to whip the mixture until smooth and pale.
+- In a medium bowl, whisk the eggs with tahini, smoked paprika, salt, and pepper using an immersion blender until smooth and pale.

-- Heat a nonstick skillet over medium-high heat.
-Pour in the egg mixture and let it set for a few seconds before using a rubber spatula to gently push the eggs from the edges toward the center.
-Continue this motion until soft, creamy curds form.
-Remove from heat just before they look fully cooked, as they will continue to set.
+- Heat a nonstick skillet over medium-high.
+Pour in the egg mixture; let it set briefly, then gently push from edges toward center with a rubber spatula until soft, creamy curds form.
+Remove from heat just before fully set.

-- To assemble, place one warm broiled tomato slice in the bottom of each of three serving bowls.
-Top each tomato with 1 tablespoon of labneh.
-Divide the scrambled eggs evenly among the bowls, spooning them over the labneh.
-Sprinkle with sumac and serve immediately with the cucumber salad, pepper salad, and remaining labneh on the side, along with whole-grain crackers.
+- Assemble: place one warm tomato slice in each of three bowls.
+Top each with 1 tbsp labneh.
+Divide the scrambled eggs among bowls, sprinkle with sumac, and serve immediately with the cucumber salad, pepper–onion salad, and the remaining 1 tbsp labneh per serving on the side, plus crackers or pita.

 Notes